aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendar-exceptions/defining-weekdays-for-exceptions/_index.md

 url: /net/defining-weekdays-for-exceptions/
 ---

-When setting up calendar exceptions with Aspose.Tasks, it is possible to define working days as exceptions.
+When setting up calendar exceptions with Aspose.Tasks for .NET, it is possible to define working days as exceptions.

 ## **Defining Calendar Workdays**
 The Exceptions collection exposed by the [Calendar](https://apireference.aspose.com/tasks/net/aspose.tasks/calendar) class can be used to define the weekdays for an exception.